 Figure 5-3 illustrates the role of the listener during the establishment of a connection.
 The figure shows a browser making an HTTP connection and a client making a database connection.

-The listener parses the client request and forwards it to the service handler for the database service requested.
+The listener parses the request and forwards it to the service handler for the database service requested.

-The client connects to the database.
+The browser or client connect to the database.

-The Oracle Restart feature enhances the availability of Oracle databases in a single-instance environment.
+Oracle Restart enhances the availability of Oracle databases in a single-instance environment.
 Using the Server Control (SRVCTL) utility, you can add components such as the listener to an Oracle Restart configuration.
 The configuration enables the listener to start automatically when the listener fails or is not running.

 When using Oracle Restart, note the following: